microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

     }
 ```

 - Create a sentence (question and context) and tokenize the sentence with the `BertUncasedLargeTokenizer`.
-The base model for this finetuned model was the BERT Uncased Large so the tokenizer is the same.
+The base model for this fine tuned model was the BERT Uncased Large so the tokenizer is the same.

 ```csharp
   var sentence = "{\"question\": \"Where is Bob Dylan From?\", \"context\": \"Bob Dylan is from Duluth, Minnesota and is an American singer-songwriter\"}";